Early Learning Ideas

 Fillers

 This is the fun part!
-Find random items around the classroom or house to fill the containers.
+Find random common classroom items around the your room or house to fill the containers.
 Be sure that the containers have a variety of weights so that they are easy for kids to compare.
 You can let kids help you with this task.

 • pom-poms